CogAT Testing Sign-up and Information

 When is CogAT offered again?
 How do I nominate my child for testing?

-The CogAT will be given on October 3-5, 2017.
-Parents of students in any may nominate their student for testing (click here for form), beginning August 1st by completing a Parent Nomination Form.
-These forms will be available at each site office or online via the JPS District web page.
+The CogAT will be given from October 3-7, 2023, and again from February 6-10, 2023.
+Parents of students in any may nominate their students for testing beginning December 1st by completing a Parent Nomination Form.
+These forms will be available at each site office or online (link to an online form).
 If a nomination is received by a teacher or community member, the parent will be contacted to fill out the nomination form.

-Upon completion, please return the nomination form to your site gifted coordinator by Friday, Sept.
-15th at 4:00 p.m.
+Upon completion, please return the nomination form to your site gifted coordinator by Friday, September 2, 2022, for fall testing and January 6, 2023, for spring testing.
+Sign-up will close by 4:00 p.m.
 Emailed or hard copy nomination forms received after this date will not be guaranteed testing as materials must be ordered in advance.
 (Students in grades 1 and 2 especially must adhere to the deadline as these tests are consumable and fairly exact numbers are ordered for each testing session.)

 What if I miss a deadline for paperwork?